 Aircraft ratings explained

 An aircraft rating is a flight crew qualification that allows you to operate particular aircraft.
-The rating(s) you need depends on the type of pilot license you hold and the aircraft you want to fly.
+The rating(s) you need depends on the type of pilot licence you hold and the aircraft you want to fly.

 Aircraft category rating